RenderKit/embree/doc/src/api/rtcSetSceneFlags.md

   by rays shooting through edges of neighboring primitives.

 + `RTC_SCENE_FLAG_CONTEXT_FILTER_FUNCTION`: Enables support for a
-  filter function inside the intersection context.
+  filter function inside the intersection context for this scene.
   See Section [rtcInitIntersectContext] for more details.

 Multiple flags can be enabled using an `or` operation, e.g. `RTC_SCENE_FLAG_COMPACT | RTC_SCENE_FLAG_ROBUST`.